Skyost/SkimpleComponents/README.md

 }
 ```

 Et voilà !
-You can also disable the automatic Bootstrap JS import as well as Bootstrap icons if you don't use them :
+You can disable the automatic Bootstrap JS import as well as Bootstrap icons if you don't use them :

 ```js
 skimpleComponents: {